Panda381/PicoLibSDK/Readme.txt

 It is also possible to immediately start an application that is already loaded in memory - this is possible with the ‘Y’ button (the ‘Back’ button in Picoino), which is otherwise used to exit the application.
+The ‘X’ button adjusts the volume and backlight of the display.

 When selecting an application to run, the boot3 loader displays a preview image and description text in addition to the file name.
 Whether the application has